 Assign a deadline.
 A Quarter is great – every goal should be quarterly, not annual or monthly.
 Annual is too long.
 Monthly is too short.

 Choose an exact date by which the expected results must be achieved.
 The end-date must be clear – it must be completed by the end of the quarter or the year.

 When a company sets time-bound goals, it helps prevent wasted time on day-to-day distractions.
 In order to achieve the goal within the indicated time-frame, you’ll have to perform at a high level while focused on the right tasks.

 Structuring objectives provides focus and clarity.
-Providing direction shows your team exactly where they have to go and what they have to do to get there.
-Engagement grows best when employees can see one another’s goals, also when they can celebrate collaborative successes and individual wins as well.
+Providing direction shows your team exactly where you are going and what needs to be done get there.
+Engagement is improved when employees can see one another’s goals, also when they can celebrate collaborative successes and individual wins as well.